vivin5666/CarRentalBackend/README.md

 # About the Website

-### Welcome to Project Management Tool, a management tool developed by me using the MERN stack (MongoDB, Express.js, React, and Node.js).
+### Welcome to Car-Rental, a car rentl developed by me using the MERN stack (MongoDB, Express.js, React, and Node.js).
 This tool is designed to help individuals manage their projects more efficiently and effectively.

 ### Features :-